transmuteAI/trailmet/docs/index.rst

 Welcome to TrAILMET's documentation!
 ************************************

-TrAILMET::Transmute AI Model Efficiency Toolkit
+Transmute AI Model Efficiency Toolkit (TrAILMET)
 ===============================================
-TrAILMET:: Transmute AI Model Efficiency Toolkit is an efficient and scalable library for making machine learning time, energy, cost, and compute efficient built on top of pytorch.
+Transmute AI Model Efficiency Toolkit is an efficient and scalable library for making machine learning time, energy, cost, and compute efficient built on top of pytorch.

 **Background:** Trailmet is a model efficiency toolkit for compressing deep learning models using state of the art compression techniques.